 In this article, we will describe two ways to install a mineraft on Ubuntu linux:

 - Using Snap Store

 1. Install using DEB package

-To install Minecraft using .deb package, we will first download the package file,
+To install the Minecraft using the .deb package follow the steps:

 $ wget https://launcher.mojang.com/download/Minecraft.deb

 The next step will be to install the Minecraft downloaded package.
 Issue the following command in the Terminal to do so:

 $ sudo dpkg -i ~/Download/Minecraft.deb